 We offer an ever expanding menu of molecular assays, including NGS gene and MRD panels, FLT3 and NPM1 mutation assays, and B- and T-cell clonality and MRD assessment.
-Last year LabPMM has expanded its testing capabilities to include MRD flow cytometry.
+Recently, LabPMM expanded its testing capabilities to include multiparametric flow cytometry.
 Our comprehensive test menu will now eliminate the need for partners to split primary specimens, dramatically decreasing turnaround times and allowing for coherent comparison of flow-based and NGS-based MRD test results.